khalidriaz/JPMorgan.SuperSimpleStocks/README.md

 This solution contains `three projects`.
 Project README file is in the *Solution Items* folder.

-* JPMorgan.SuperSimpleStocks.Domain<br />
+* **JPMorgan.SuperSimpleStocks.Domain** <br />
 This project contains core classes for the requirenments.
-* JPMorgan.SuperSimpleStocks.Domain.UnitTest<br />
+* **JPMorgan.SuperSimpleStocks.Domain.UnitTest** <br />
 This is unit test project for the `Domain` project.
-To run Nunit tests NUnit Test Adapter 3.6 is required which can be added to the visual studio by downloaded from [here](http://bit.ly/2jioreb).
+It contains unit tests for the Domain project classes.
+To run NUnit tests NUnit Test Adapter 3.6 is required which can be [added](http://bit.ly/2jioreb) to the visual studio.
-* JPMorgan.SuperSimpleStocks.GBCExchangeApi<br />
+* **JPMorgan.SuperSimpleStocks.GBCExchangeApi** <br />
 This is a basic api for providing interface to run all the required methods.
 You can use webbrowser or any application like postman to call methods in this webapi.
-Postman can be downloaded from [here](https://www.getpostman.com/) or added as [chrome extension](http://bit.ly/1K5ZGHG).
+Postman can be [downloaded](https://www.getpostman.com/) or [added](http://bit.ly/1K5ZGHG) as chrome extension.